BhargavKadali39/finding-size-of-objects/README.md

 output:

-    size of first object: 120
+    size of list: 120
-    size of second object: 64
+    size of tuple: 64